 Using real-world examples and videos, we coach how to have more effective relationships with our teams.
 This improves our ability to navigate how and when to have conversations to address personal and professional problems.
 This also helps us regulate our emotions and have a stronger, more effective command and control during emergencies.
 We place an emphasis on the prevention and management of conflict, as opposed to solely its resolution.
 Be prepared to laugh (including at yourself) while learning how to build deeper, more authentic relationships with your team.

 Intoxicated Leadership illustrates how the body perceives disagreement and why we respond to conflict the way we do.
 Luckily for us, emotional competencies can be learned and improved upon.
-Using this information, participants commonly report improvement not only at work but also in their personal lives with their children and spouses.
+Using this information, participants commonly report improvement at work and in their personal lives with their children and spouses.

 Learning Objectives Include: